 Generally, after the beginning of the Plan Year you cannot change the elections you have made.
-However, updates to federal guidelines may allow for authorization of mid-year election changes (e.g., as provided in the CARES Act as a response to the COVID 19 pandemic).
+However, updates to federal guidelines may allow for authorization of mid-year election changes.
 Additionally, there are certain limited situations in which election changes are allowed.
 You are permitted to change elections if you have a change in status and you make an election change that is consistent with the change in status.
-Currently, federal law considers the following events to be "changes in status":
+(Change in Status Election Form) Currently, federal law considers the following events to be "changes in status":

-- marriage, divorce, death of a spouse, legal separation or annulment; - change in the number of dependents, including birth, adoption, placement for adoption, or death of a dependent; - any of the following events for you, your spouse, or dependent: - □ termination or commencement of employment, - □ a strike or lockout, - □ commencement or return from an unpaid leave of absence, - □ a change in worksite, or - □ any other change in employment status that affects eligibility for benefits (e.g., from parttime to full-time status); - one of your dependents satisfies or ceases to satisfy the requirements for coverage due to change in age, or any similar circumstance; and - a change in the place of residence for you, your spouse or dependent.
+- marriage, divorce, death of a spouse, legal separation or annulment; - change in the number of dependents, including birth, adoption, placement for adoption, or death of a dependent; - any of the following events for you, your spouse, or dependent: - termination or commencement of employment, - □ a strike or lockout, - □ commencement or return from an unpaid leave of absence (FMLA), - □ a change in worksite, or - □ any other change in employment status that affects eligibility for benefits (e.g., from parttime to full-time status); - one of your dependents satisfies or ceases to satisfy the requirements for coverage due to change in age, or any similar circumstance; and - a change in the place of residence for you, your spouse or dependent.